neelsmith/Kanones.jl/docs/src/bg/index.md

 Kanones' solution could be summarized as:

-1. Combine stems and endings to generate all forms that can possibly be recognized from this dataset.
+1. Combine stems and endings to generate *all* forms that can possibly be recognized from a given dataset.
-2. "Parsing" becomes a lookup operation.
+3. The result is a "parser:" the set of all possible tokens associated with all possible analyses for that token.
-3. A "parser" becomes the set of all possible tokens associated with all possible analyses for that token.
+2. "Parsing" is reduced to looking up a token in the parser's data.

 In 2022, it is feasible to load the complete set of morphological analyses for all possible tokens in a natural language in memory.
-This approach has the simultaneous advantages of minimal technical requirements combined with very high performance, and is easily implemented plain-text data sources that a classicist can modify or add to.
+This approach has the simultaneous advantages of minimal technical requirements combined with very high performance, and is easily implemented from plain-text data sources that a classicist can modify or add to.